 The Mamie Martin Fund is run by volunteer Trustees in Scotland and Malawi.
-Our work in Malawi is overseen and managed by our paid Manager there, Mercy Sibande.
+Our work in Malawi is overseen and managed by our paid Country Director, Mercy Sibande.

 Mariot Dallas, Co-Convenor and Trustee